No Moisturizing Treatment (NMT)

 Dr. Kenji Sato founded No Moisturizing Treatment after closely monitoring his TSW inpatients 24/7 at Hannan Chuo Hospital in Japan.
 Dr. Sato is known as 'the leader against topical steroids.'
 NMT was translated into English by Tokuko Kameda, one of Dr. Sato's former patients who completely healed her TSW with NMT.
 She hoped that translating this to English would help TSW sufferers around the world.
 This treatment was specifically designed for those of us who were diagnosed with eczema, treated with topical steroids, developed a topical steroid addiction, and who have stopped all steroid usage and are now going through TSW.

 What does NMT do?

 Before starting any new treatment, you would need to find a doctor who supports you, especially in your NMT journey.
-They don’t have to agree with you – they just have to check your vitals and make sure that you are not experiencing any infections or any other health issues while doing NMT.
+They don't have to agree with you - they just have to check your vitals and make sure that you are not experiencing any infections or any other health issues while doing NMT.
 What if you get sick during NMT?
-If you get sick, NMT instructs you to stop NMT completely and allow your body to have as much fluids as it needs to recover.
-Take your time recovering, and come back to NMT once you’re all better.
+If you get sick, NMT instructs you to stop NMT completely and allow your body to have as many fluids as it needs to recover.
+Take your time recovering, and come back to NMT once you're all better.

-If you are pregnant or considering this treatment for a child, please consult your child’s doctor and the resources below.
-More information on how to treat a child will hopefully come out soon for Dr. Mitsuko Satou (pediatrics) and Dr. Kenji Sato have just released a book about kids and topical steroids.
-Here’s to hoping that an English translation comes out soon.
+If you are pregnant or considering this treatment for a child, please consult your child's doctor and the resources below.
+More information on how to treat a child will hopefully come out soon.
+Dr. Mitsuko Satou (pediatrics) and Dr. Kenji Sato have just released a book about kids and topical steroids.
+Here's to hoping that an English translation comes out soon.